Business Analytics MSc course structure

 • Identify the underlying data model of a business process

-• Visualise processed data in multiple dimensions to maximise business value
+• Visualise processed data in multiple dimensions to maximise its business value

 • Perform exploratory data analysis

-Introducing databases for the storage of data and retrieval of information, helping you optimise and process data to derive managerial insights.
+This introduction to databases for storing data and retrieving information helps you optimise and process data to derive managerial insights.

 You’ll learn to: